Wire & Cable Basics

 • Utility primary distribution (12.47kV / 13.8kV feeders)

-• Industrial plants — refineries, chemical plants, steel mills feeding large motors and switchgear
+• Industrial plants: refineries, chemical plants, and steel mills feeding large motors and switchgear

 • Direct burial, duct, tray, and aerial installations